simurai/simurai.com/_posts/2014-07-20-filtering-filters.md

 ---

 A lot of photo apps allow you to add filters before sharing.
-The typical UI for picking a filter is a row of little __thumbnails__ that can be __vertically scrolled__.
+The typical UI for picking a filter is a row of little __thumbnails__ that can be __horizontally scrolled__.
 I'm sure you've used it many times.
 It looks something like this:

 ![Photo filter](/img/posts/filter-1.jpg)